Updated Mar. 19, 2020

 Who will like this candidate: Centrists and moderate Democrats; people who prefer their politics middle-of-the-road.

 Who will hate this candidate: Progressive Democrats who see Ryan’s style as more capitulation than compromise.

-The three-term US representative for northern California launched his bid on the Steven Colbert’s Late Show on April 8.
-The son of a retired police officer and an administrative assistant, Swalwell touts his blue-collar roots, underscoring that he’s the first in his family to graduate from college and is still paying off his student debt.
-He’s made gun control his top priority, another issue that is likely to resonate with young voters.
-Though he beat a longtime, well-established incumbent to get to Congress as a political neophyte, his lack of experience and low national profile might be tough to overcome in the primaries.
+The three-term US representative for northern California launched his bid on the Steven Colbert’s Late Show on April 8, and dropped out on July 8.
+The son of a retired police officer and an administrative assistant, Swalwell touted his blue-collar roots, underscoring that he’s the first in his family to graduate from college and is still paying off his student debt.
+He made gun control his top priority, another issue likely to resonate with young voters.
+He beat a longtime, well-established incumbent to get to Congress as a political neophyte, but lack of experience and low national profile proved tough to overcome.